na-na-hi/renget/archive/h5izt6.md

 Inigo gave a whistle.
 "You seem like a pragmatic guy.
 Why go through so much trouble just to bar us?
 All we want to do is become heroes to help others."

 Envigor chuckled, a deep rumbling sound.
 "I've been doing this for three years now.
 It's easy money, and my sponsor makes sure I face no consequences from the organizer."
-He cracked his knuckles, the sound like boulders grinding together.

 "We're gonna stop you," Inigo answered.
 "You can't just block people from passing."